bodote/cheatsheets/angular_test.md

 });
 ```
 * in `configureTestingModule` -> `declarations` und `imports` nur das aus `@NgModule({...` abschreiben, was auch wirklich gebraucht wird, evtl ist aber **mindestens** die zu Testenden Component, sonst werden im Template die `*ngFor` etc. nicht aufgelöst
+* `TestBed.get()` was deprecated as of Angular version 9.
+To help minimize breaking changes, Angular introduces a new function called `TestBed.inject()`, which you should use instead.
+For information on the removal of TestBed.get(), see its entry in the Deprecations index.

 ## EventEmitters
 * `EventEmitters` sind `Observable`s , daher kann man auf sie `subscribe`n